aemiers/booker/README.md

 ## About the Project

-In this project, our job was to take code that was written by another student and transform it into a beautiful, functional application.
+In this project,my job was to take information from an API and create a functional website using that data.
+The data is for a hotel and contained booking, room, and customer information.

 Project spec ->
 https://frontend.turing.io/projects/overlook.html